Self-Assessment Tool for Official Languages Best Practices

 Is it difficult for you to respect the official languages requirements or to apply best practices in your daily work due to a lack of confidence or competence in your second-language skills?

-The School offers many online language learning products in French and English that can help public servants improve or maintain their language skills.
+The School offers many online language maintenance tools in French and English that can help public servants improve or maintain their language skills.
 The catalogue of online language training tools includes practical self-paced exercises and interactive products designed to improve reading and oral comprehension, pronunciation, grammar, written expression, and fluency in the use of the second official language.

 Did you know?